protomaps/PMTiles/spec/v3/spec.md

 #### Leaf Directories Length

-The Leaf Directories Length is an 8-byte field specifying the number of bytes reserved for leaf directories.
+The Leaf Directories Length is an 8-byte field specifying the accumulated size (in bytes) of all leaf directories.
 A value of `0` indicates that there are no leaf directories included in this PMTiles archive.

 This field is encoded as a little-endian 64-bit unsigned integer.